 Chase is not known as the most aggressive creditor, when it comes to taking legal action against delinquent debtors, but it is not the most lenient either.
 Chase usually waits 6 months after the first delinquency before referring its accounts to outside legal collections.
 Not every account that is 6 months late will be sent to collections.
 Chase reviews the size of the debt owed, the state collection laws where the customer resides, and whether the customer's employment history and assets make collection likely.
 Chase currently uses an internal legal department to collect some debts in California, New York, New Jersey, Florida, and Illinois, although it also contracts with outside collection law offices.

 Bills.com recommends that you look into all your debt relief options, before making any decision, in order to weigh all the pluses and minuses that come with each solution.

-We strongly recommend Bills.com's free Debt Coach tool, which received positive reviews from both the New York Times and from CNN.
+We strongly recommend Bills.com's no-cost Debt Coach tool, which received positive reviews from both the New York Times and from CNN.
 Debt Coach allows you to easily go over all your available debt options, based on the goals and priorities that you specify, giving you a realistic estimate of how long it takes to get out of debt and what your total costs will be.